 with a balance of Omega 3 and 6, such as Doc Roy's® Derma Coat Plus Soft Chews

 has anti-inflammatory effects that are helpful to the older athlete or limping dog.
-Running on Tri-Omega 3 is especially helpful for sled dogs, older hunting dogs and rough terrain hunting dogs or the weekend hunter.
+Running on Tri Omega-3 is especially helpful for sled dogs, older hunting dogs, rough-terrain hunting dogs and weekend hunters.

-Getting ahead of the soreness before it hurts performance help athletes resume normal activity, whether it is aggressive hunting or jogging with their owner.
-By keeping your dogs' feet and pads protected, you can ensure your dogs comfort throughout the winter months - and that's a win for both owner and athlete!
+Stay ahead of the soreness before it affects performance and normal activity, whether it is aggressive hunting or jogging.
+By keeping your dog's feet and pads protected, you can ensure your dog's comfort throughout the winter months - and that's a win for both owner and athlete!